Vital Infrastructure Property Trust (VITL.UN) Q1 2026 earnings summary

 Closed the Netherlands portion of a 32-property European portfolio sale, with remaining German assets expected to close in Q2; net proceeds of $145 million to be used for deleveraging and growth.

-Reactivated Canadian growth with the acquisition of a 73,000 sq. ft. transitional care facility in Ottawa for $51.3 million and advancing a major development with Royal Victoria Regional Hospital, expected to generate $9 million annual NOI upon completion in 2029.
+Reactivated Canadian growth with the acquisition of a 73,000 sq. ft. transitional care facility in Ottawa for $51.3 million and advancing major developments, including Royal Victoria Regional Hospital, expected to generate $9 million annual NOI upon completion in 2029.

-Progressing toward a resolution on Healthscope, with a collective proposal submitted to acquire remaining hospitals, potentially securing all assets with a top-tier not-for-profit operator.
+Progressing toward a resolution on Healthscope, with a collective proposal submitted to acquire remaining hospitals and a conditional lease agreement with Calvary Health Care pending approval.

 Financial highlights